Today, Supply Chain leaders must integrate into their decision-making a growing number of factors that directly affect operations:

 Discover answers to key questions about our services and approach.

 HiveWay does not replace existing planning tools.
 It operates upstream or alongside them as a decision-support module designed to inform strategic trade-offs such as warehouse location, transport mix evolution, hub transformation or ESG trajectories.
+Its outputs can then be fed into S&OP or IBP processes to guide short- and mid-term planning.
+Its role is to bring coherence and clarity to structural decisions.

 Key inputs include network structure (sites, capacities, geographies), current flows, unit costs, growth assumptions and emission factors used in ESG reporting.
 HiveWay adapts to your maturity level: the model can start with relatively simple granularity and be refined over time.